Close

 If your child, however, causes distress to other children with persistent sexual behaviour, then that is a red flag and is the cause for concern should be addressed immediately.

-The behavioural issues in 4-year-old kids need to be addressed immediately to discipline the kids.
+The behavioural issues in 4-year-old kids need to be addressed immediately to discipline them.
 Some strategies can help you do just that.

 A 4 year old girl angry and crying

-Tips to Manage the Behavior of 4 Year Old
+Tips to Manage the Behaviour Problems of a 4-Year-Old

-Here are some tips to help you manage the behavior of a 4 year old.
+Here are some tips to help you manage the behaviour of a 4-year-old:

 Discipline decides the character of a child, and you certainly want your child to grow up emotionally and mentally healthy.